boylesoftware/x2node-dbos/README.md

-# X2 Framework for Node.js | Query Builder
+# X2 Framework for Node.js | Database Operations

 This module provides a SQL query builder that together with [x2node-rsparser](https://www.npmjs.com/package/x2node-rsparser) module allows applications performing complex SQL database operations while concentrating on the high level data structures and the business logic.
 The module is a part of X2 Framework.